Delivery Tracking & Acknowledgment

 Core Principles:

-• Ledger State Mapping: Map push service HTTP responses to internal delivery ledger states immediately upon receipt.
+201response guarantees the push service accepted the payload into its internal queue.
+It does not guarantee device wake, network delivery, or user interaction.
+(Some older push services return200; RFC 8030 specifies201 Created.) - Ledger State Mapping: Map push service HTTP responses to internal delivery ledger states immediately upon receipt.
 Treat acknowledgments as immutable facts.

-• Idempotent Correlation: Attach cryptographically secure, UUIDv4 correlation IDs to every outbound request.
+- Idempotent Correlation: Attach cryptographically secure UUIDv4 correlation IDs to every outbound request.
 These IDs must survive retries, network partitions, and service restarts to maintain end-to-end audit trails.

 2. Implementing Acknowledgment Handlers